Legal Information: Florida

 Step 3.
 If the parties cannot come to an agreement through mediation and the judge holds a final hearing to decide the issue, the judge can grant reasonable visitation to the grandparent if all of the following are true:

-• there is clear and convincing evidence that the a parent is unfit or that there is significant harm to the child;
+• there is clear and convincing evidence that a parent is unfit or that there is significant harm to the child;

 • visitation will not significantly harm the parent-child relationship; and